Arjun-G-Ravi/AI-Notes/01_Machine Learning/01_Supervised Algorithms/03_Decision Trees.md

 In a soft decision tree, however, we take all the branches but with diﬀerent probabilities, and we follow in parallel all the paths and reach all the leaves, but with diﬀerent probabilities.
 The output is the weighted average of all the outputs in all the leaves where the weights correspond to the probabilities accumulated over the paths

 ## Random Forest
 Uses an ensemble of trees to make prediction.
-More about random forest and gradient boosting in the Ensemble section ...
+More about random forest and gradient boosting in the Ensemble section.